British Columbia carbon offset portfolio

-- The Great Bear (North and Central Mid-Coast) project is reducing timber harvest levels in the world’s largest intact coastal temperate rainforest, thus increasing carbon stocks and protecting healthy ecosystems.
+- The Great Bear (North and Central Mid-Coast) project reduces timber harvest levels in the world’s largest intact coastal temperate rainforest, thus increasing carbon stocks and protecting healthy ecosystems.

 - Great Bear Rainforest (Haida Gwaii) is reducing emissions caused by harvesting, road building and other forestry-related operations, while supporting important Haida cultural sites.

 In Agriculture, offset project work includes biomass fuel switching:

 - Sun Select Delta uses a biomass boiler and insulating curtains to help heat their greenhouses and significantly reduce their dependence on natural gas.

 In the Oil and Gas sector, offsets are developed through electrification and increased fuel efficiency:

 - The Septimus Electrification Project was part of a new build that brought grid electricity to the remote natural gas processing plant instead of using readily available natural gas, significantly reducing its environmental impact.

 In Transportation, recent offset project work focused on improving the fuel efficiency of buses:

 - TransLink has replaced conventional diesel buses with more fuel-efficient diesel hybrids, bringing significant emission reductions to an already environmentally sound mode of transportation.

 In Clean Tech, offset project work includes biomass gasification:

 - Kruger Products’ biomass gasification units generate steam to power its New Westminster mill by converting local wood waste into clean-burning syngas.
 The first of its kind in Canada’s pulp and paper industry, the installation reduces the tissue mill’s carbon emissions by over 50 percent annually.